Check out 19 best pergola plants for your garden. Many of these climbing plants for pergolas and arbors can also be grown in large containers as well.

 Surely, one of the best pergola plants.
 Clematis is a spectacular vine as it blooms abundantly, flowering usually starts from spring.
 You can grow it easily and combine with other plants, especially with climbing roses to get a more exquisite view.

 The fragrance of honeysuckle flowers is nostalgic and multiplies when dusk sets.
 It has more than 180 different species, almost all are creepers.
-It is a very large vine that grows rapidly, a single honeysuckle plant can cover up a big sturdy pergola easily.
+It is a very large vine that grows rapidly–A single honeysuckle plant can cover up a big sturdy pergola easily.

-Passion Flower (Passiflora)
+4. Passion Flower (Passiflora)

 Surely, jasmine is the most intense flower.
 Its fragrance can be smelt from far-far away.
 So if you love fragrant plants, grow it.
 In warm and humid climates jasmine blooms year round.
 In cooler zones, grow it as annual.

-Trumpet Vine (Campsis radicans)
+8. Trumpet Vine (Campsis radicans)

 Due to its showy trumpet-shaped flowers, it is called trumpet vine.
 Each of trumpet vine flowers can appear in different colors (orange, yellow or red).
 The flowers attract pollinators: bees, and hummingbirds.
 This plant looks great on the arches, pergolas, and trellises.
 It grows best in full sun to part sun.

-Bignonia (Cross Vine)
+9. Bignonia (Cross Vine)

-For the arbors, pergolas, and gazebos situated in shade, ivy is best.
-It is low maintenance and tolerates the exploits of weather and provides lush green color.
+For the arbors, pergolas, and gazebos situated in the shade, ivy is best.
+It is low maintenance and tolerates the exploits of weather and provides the lush green color.
 You can also choose variegated varieties.

 The climbing varieties of bougainvillea are suitable for the pergolas.
-This plant loves the sunny position and does not like wet feet.
+This plant loves a sunny position and does not like wet feet.
 Among the most frequently cultivated colors are pink, red, yellow and purple but it comes in many other colors too.

-Tropical Bleeding Heart (Glory Bower)
+16. Tropical Bleeding Heart (Glory Bower)

 Exquisite flowers and dark glossy foliage.
-The tropical bleeding heart vine is native to Western Africa, its flowers resemble the bleeding heart (Dicentra spectabilis), see above.
-Both have different requirements and tropical bleeding heart thrives well in heat and warmth (USDA Zones 10-11). *You can also grow it as a houseplant.
+The tropical bleeding heart vine is native to Western Africa.
+Its flowers resemble the bleeding heart (Dicentra spectabilis), see above.
+Both have different requirements, and tropical bleeding heart thrives well in heat and warmth (USDA Zones 10-11). *You can also grow it as a houseplant.

-A fast growing vine that quickly covers up the trellises, pergolas, and arches.
+A fast-growing vine that quickly covers up the trellises, pergolas, and arches.
 Golden hops can grow up to 8 m long without any difficulty.
 What makes it beautiful is its lime green or yellowish foliage.
 It is a low maintenance cold hardy vine (USDA Zones 4-8), not suitable for warm climates.